retroenv/nesgo/README.md

 The benefits over other tooling options:

 - Code autocompletion in any IDE that supports Golang
-- You can debug code directly from an IDE, it will be executed in the built-in Emulator (currently in a rather simple state)
+- The code can be debugged directly from an IDE, it will be executed in the built-in Emulator
-- Easy unit testing for your code
+- Easy unit testing of code
 - Simple code documentation generation

 The code for NES programs is written using Aliases for 6502 assembly